 The vaccine is usually given one time.
 It may be given twice in some cases.

-The vaccine may cause a TB skin test to have a false-positive reading.
-This means that you may test positive for TB even though you do not have it.
-Blood tests are available to check for TB infection in people that are not affected by previous BCG vaccination.
+The vaccine may cause some to test positive for TB even though they do not have it.
+Blood tests can check for TB in those not affected by a prior BCG vaccine.